 I just nodded and smiled.
 It’s what I’ve done for a decade.
 But when her face fell because I hadn’t actually responded to her first full sentence, I knew the 'nod and smile' phase of my life had to end.
 That was the day I decided to look beyond just my hearing aids.

-Before we get into the weeds, a quick heads-up: this post contains affiliate links.
-If you decide to try something I’ve mentioned, I earn a commission at no extra cost to you.
+Before we get into the weeds, a quick heads-up: this post has affiliate links.
+If you decide to buy something through them, I earn a commission at no extra cost to you.
 Look, I’m just a retired principal who spent 30 years in noisy gymnasiums—I’m not a doctor or a health professional.
-I only share supplements like Audifort and Quietum Plus because I’ve personally tracked how they’ve affected my own life alongside my hearing aids.
+I only share hearing supplements like Audifort and Quietum Plus because I’ve personally tested them alongside my hearing aids.
 Full disclosure, right?

 Thirty Years of School Bells and Muffled Conversations